Plumbing Automation Playbook: Paper to Digital in 90 Days featured image

 Make.com

 The UK plumbing and heating sector is worth over 24 billion pounds and employs more than 46,000 businesses.
-Yet a huge number of those businesses still run on paper diaries, carbon-copy invoices, and spreadsheets held together with hope.
+A huge number of them still run on paper diaries, carbon-copy invoices, and spreadsheets held together with hope.
+I see it constantly through my work at TrainAR: businesses come to us with a bag full of receipts and a diary they cannot read.
 According to a 2024 ToolTime/Censuswide survey, 88% of tradespeople consider digital tools important for their work, but nearly half admit their day-to-day processes are still entirely manual.

 8-12 hrs